phatngluu/phatngluu.github.io/content/posts/Golang/get-started-with-go.md

         fmt.Println(quote.Go())
     }

-#### **Import packages from another module**
+#### Put your code in a module for tracking dependencies

-When your code imports packages from another module, a go.mod file lists the specific modules and versions providing those packages.
+When your code imports packages from another module, a `go.mod` file lists the specific modules and versions providing those packages.
 That file stays with your code, including in your source code repository.

 To create a go.mod file, run the [`go mod init` command](https://golang.org/cmd/go/#hdr-Initialize_new_module_in_current_directory), giving it the name of the module your code will be in (here, just use "hello"):

     $ go mod init hello
     go: creating new go.mod: module hello

+#### How it works?

+But before it ran the code, `go run` located and downloaded the `rsc.io/quote` module that contains the package you imported.
+By default, it downloaded the latest version -- v1.5.2.
+Go build commands are designed to locate the modules required for packages you import.